mavjz/psychological-clinic/README.md

 As it is said it's a website for psychological clinic, which is a **business card-style website**.
 You could **schedule appointments** with your preferred therapists and **calculate the cost** for your entire healing journey including (promos in it :D).
-All content on the website is in Polish.
+All content on the website is available in Polish.

 ****